Skip to main content

 3

-5. PHP provides shorthand operators for common operations.
+5. We can also increment the variable by 1.
 Select the last two lines, then replace them with the following bold code:

 <?php